-Another area which was reflected in the capacity assessment was the conflict management and resolution.
-Although CCC have the ACoM grievance reporting procedures through the ACoM structure, and manual and church canon for managing conflict, code of ethics and operation manual is not familiar to the people working at the centre.
-And if a conflict is serious, it goes to Mission Secretary to manage.
-However, the CCC coordinator also manages conflicts within centre and IWDA has been always supportive of the CCC work, and any issues of complaint or conflict is brought to their attention to discuss and resolve.
+Another area which was reflected in the capacity assessment was conflict management and resolution.
+Although CCC have the ACoM grievance reporting procedures through the ACoM structure, and manual and church canon for managing conflict, code of ethics and operation manual are not familiar to the people working at the centre.
+If a conflict is serious, it goes to Mission Secretary to manage, however, the CCC coordinator also manages conflicts at CCC.
+IWDA has been supportive of the CCC work, and any issues of complaint or conflict is brought to their attention to discuss and resolve.
 For example, a recent case where IWDA Program Manager was able to mediate and resolve at the CCC.

 The FSC has no guide in conflict management.
-A clause for grievance in FSC organisation policy (procedures, but does not state the process, as there is a reporting line but not specific to complaint and conflict management.
-Similarly, conflict management where provincial committee is concern is absent.
-The centre management has held some dialogues with provincial committee on managing conflict and mediating for resolution.
+A clause for grievance in FSC organisation policy (procedures, but does not state the process, as there is a reporting line but not specific to complaints and conflict management.
+Similarly, conflict management where a provincial committee is concern is absent.
+The centre management has held some dialogues with provincial committees on managing conflict and mediating for resolution.
 All the staff members reported that conflict management is absent in the organisation.
-Similarly, conflict management where provincial committee is concern is absent.
-FSC suggests the development of a conflict and complaint management guide with clear reporting process as there is confusion in the organisation.
+FSC suggests the development of a conflict and complaint management guide with a clear reporting process as there is confusion in the organisation.